 - the pattern ends entirely

-- its causal stream ends
+- its causal flow ends

-- no influence transfers forward
+- no conditioning-based causal flow transfers forward

 3. Causal Closure and Persistence